 Endothelial dysfunction—A 2016 study led by researchers at the San Francisco VA Medical Center and the University of California found that blood vessels of Veterans with PTSD are unable to expand normally in response to stimuli, compared to Veterans without PTSD.
 This condition, called endothelial dysfunction, has been linked to heart disease.

 The investigators used a standard test called flow-mediated dilation (FMD) to gauge how well an artery in the arm relaxes and expands in response to the squeezing of a blood pressure cuff.
 The blood vessels of 67 Veterans with PTSD expanded 5.8 percent, whereas among a control group of 147 Veterans without PTSD, blood vessels expanded 7.5 percent, on average.

 The researchers concluded that chronic stress may impact the health of blood vessels—a possible explanation for the higher heart disease risk among Veterans with PTSD.

-A 2016 study by researchers at VA's National Center for PTSD, the VA Boston Healthcare System, and the Boston University Healthcare System identified a gene, SKA2, that could potentially be used as a biomarker to help predict, before deployments, which service members may be more at risk to develop severe posttraumatic stress disorder (PTSD) as the result of a high lifetime burden of stress and subsequent combat exposures.
+SKA2 gene may predict risk—Biomarkers are measurable indicators of health and disease.
+A 2016 study by researchers at VA's National Center for PTSD, the VA Boston Healthcare System, and the Boston University Healthcare System identified a gene, SKA2, that could potentially be used as a biomarker to help predict, before deployments, which service members may be more at risk to develop severe PTSD as the result of a high lifetime burden of stress and subsequent combat exposures.

 The research team performed magnetic resonance imaging brain scans and examined blood samples from 200 Iraq and Afghanistan Veterans whose health information is part of a database maintained by VA's Translational Research Center for TBI and Stress Disorders.